SuchithaMisra/CSE3150/Exercises/Exercise07/README.md

-# Exercise07 - Week 9
+# Exercise07 - Week 9 - Area of a triangle with 3D points

 This is the README for Week 9.
 It contains information about how to build and run the code.